How To Best Organize a Walk In Pantry

 Now that you have eliminated the extras, the broken and the expired, and your items are grouped, you can easily see how much storage space and what kind of storage space each of these needs.

 A stack of dishes, just needs the shelf space, but the cookie cutters need to be contained in something.
 It doesn’t have to be fancy.
-My cookie cutters are in a ziplock bag sitting on the stack of cake pans.
+My cookie cutters are in a ziplock bag sitting on the stack of pie pans.

-For food bins, I suggest solid bases and easy clean for most items.
+For food storage, I suggest solid bases and easy clean for most items.
 If the bag of basmati is in a woven basket type bin, any spilt rice will fall through the woven bottom all over the shelf and then onto the floor or into the bins below.
 I like to keep potential messes confined.

 You may notice I have one set of woven basket bins.
 Those were the first I purchased, and they will be the last.
 I love the look of them.
 I keep bottled items in three of them and onions and potatoes in the others.
 But the bottles don’t stay standing straight and the woven whicker is rough sliding in and out on the painted shelves.
 I may replace them if I find an option that: